Nehabhoi/Hidden_Markov_Model/README.md

 ## About The Project

 In this project we have build a simple HMM model for a discrete dataset. <br />
-Using this HMM model we found the probability of the visible sequence. <br />
+Using this HMM model we found the probability of the visible sequence using forward algorithm.  <br />
-using forward algorithm.
 Also we found the Hidden State Sequence for the same.<br />